Frederick Douglass: After Lincoln's death

 The postwar ratification of the 13th Amendment, on December 6, 1865, outlawed slavery, "except as a punishment for crime."
 The 14th Amendment provided for birthright citizenship and prohibited the states from abridging the privileges and immunities of citizens of the United States or denying any "person" due process of law or equal protection of the laws.
 The 15th Amendment protected all citizens from being discriminated against in voting because of race.
-After Lincoln had been assassinated, Douglass conferred with President Andrew Johnson on the subject of black suffrage.
+After Lincoln was assassinated, Douglass conferred with President Andrew Johnson on the subject of black suffrage.

 The keynote speaker at the unveiling of the Emancipation Memorial, Douglass wrote a critique of the depiction of the black man "still on his knees".

 On April 14, 1876, Douglass delivered the keynote speech at the unveiling of the Emancipation Memorial in Washington's Lincoln Park.
-He spoke frankly about the complex legacy of Lincoln, noting what he perceived as both positive and negative attributes of the late President.
+He spoke frankly about Abraham Lincoln's complex legacy, noting what he perceived to be both positive and negative attributes of the late president.
 Calling Lincoln "the white man's President", Douglass criticized Lincoln's tardiness in joining the cause of emancipation, noting that Lincoln initially opposed the expansion of slavery but did not support its elimination: "He had been ready and willing at any time during the first years of his administration to deny, postpone, and sacrifice the humanity of the colored people to promote the welfare of the white people.
 Lincoln was neither our man or our model".

 But Douglass also asked, "Can any colored man, or any white man friendly to the freedom of all men, ever forget the night which followed the first day of January 1863, when the world was to see if Abraham Lincoln would prove to be as good as his word?"
 He also said: "Though Mr. Lincoln shared the prejudices of his white fellow-countrymen against the Negro, it is hardly necessary to say that in his heart of hearts he loathed and hated slavery...."
 Most famously, he added: "Viewed from the genuine abolition ground, Mr. Lincoln seemed tardy, cold, dull, and indifferent; but measuring him by the sentiment of his country, a sentiment he was bound as a statesman to consult, he was swift, zealous, radical, and determined."